IcePanorama/SimpleCDatabase/README.md

     - Note: The Makefile for this project is only designed with Linux machines in mind.
 2. Unzip the repo and cd into the new folder.
 3. Build the project using `make`.
-4. Run the database using `./main mydb.db`.
+4. Run the database using `./main`.

 ## TODO